maciejjankowski/soulcaptain/soulblog.md

 3. Using Firebase; write Mood Diary as a proof of concept

 ### Today we did
+1. Double check card adding
-1. Better Deck view
+2. Better UX/UI for Deck view
-2.
+3. Better UX/UI Card add view

 ---